FAC7/FAC8/README.md

 * General: learn how to make good documentation
 * General: debugging morning challenges.
 * General: technical talks are better towards the end of the course, e.g. on security, databases, node.
+* CSS: Should we bring in Bootstrap/Materialise/FlexBox earlier in the course and encourage students to learn them and use them in course projects?
+* React: Make the initial walkthrough less ambitious.
+Too much compressed into too little time.
+* React: Demystify things like babelrc, webpack etc.

 #### Stop
 * Making READMEs and not reading them.